ktomk/run-travis-yml/README.md

 * Similar on Github for the timing information as nice as the one on Travis-CI (the display on Travis CI is generally looking better to me, also while the action is running, Github truncates log output).
+* First error in script is annotated.
+Further, following output folded to keep things more visible within the Github log viewer.
 * Github has no allow-failure option when running actions.
 That means the first failing build (action) cancels the overall workflow.
   [`continue-on-error:`][coe] may help, see